Strange metal in the doped Hubbard model via percolation: Rewriting the Hubbard Hamiltonian

 where $\psi_{\zeta,i}$ ($\psi_{\zeta,i}^\dagger$) is the operator that destroys (creates) a spin-up electron in cluster $\zeta$ with energy $\epsilon_{\zeta,i}$, and $s$ is the number of sites in the cluster.
 (For simplicity we have dropped the spin label in this basis.)
 These $\psi$'s are related to the $c_\uparrow$'s as

-where $\mathbf{x}$ is the position of any of the $s$ sites in $\zeta$ and $\phi_{\zeta,i}(\mathbf{x})$ are the wave functions for the single-particle fermionic states in the cluster.
+where $\mathbf{x}$ is the position of any of the $s$ sites in $\zeta$ and $\varphi_{\zeta,i}(\mathbf{x})$ are the wave functions for the single-particle fermionic states in the cluster.
 We use the convention that $\epsilon_{\zeta,i} \leq \epsilon_{\zeta,j}$ if $i<j$.
-The energies of these single-particle states and their corresponding wave functions depend on the full geometry of the cluster, but because this is a subset of the 2d lattice we know that $\abs{\epsilon_{\zeta,i}}$ is bounded by a scale of order $t$ for all clusters.
+The energies of these single-particle states and their corresponding wave functions depend on the full geometry of the cluster, but because this is a subset of the full two-dimensional lattice we know that $\abs{\epsilon_{\zeta,i}}$ is bounded by a scale of order $t$ for all clusters.

-With the single-particle eigenstates in each cluster we can now write definite energy multi-electron states in each cluster, and then use these to write a basis set for the whole system that diagonalizes $H_\uparrow$ for any fixed $\mathscr{C}$.
-We denote the number of electrons within cluster $\zeta$ as $\nu_\zeta$ $(\leq s)$, and the indices of the occupied states are collected in the set $\mathcal{I}_\zeta = \{i_1, i_2,\cdots,i_{\nu_\zeta}\}$.
-Every possible $\mathcal{I}_\zeta$ is an element of the power set of the $s$ total indices $\mathbb{P}_s$.
-The multi-fermion state in the cluster is then
+We can now write multielectron states in each cluster with well-defined total energy, and then use these to write a basis set for the whole system, in which $H_\uparrow$ is diagonal for any fixed $\mathscr{C}$.
+We denote the number of electrons within cluster $\zeta$ as $\nu_\zeta$ $(\leq s)$, and the indices of the occupied states are collected in the set $\mathcal{I}_\zeta = \{i_1, i_2,\cdots,i_{\nu_\zeta}\}$, ordered by their corresponding energies.
+Every possible $\mathcal{I}_\zeta$ is an element of the power set of the $s$ total indices $\mathbb{P}_s$. multifermion energy eigenstates in the cluster are

-where $\ket{\varnothing,\zeta}$ is the state with every single-electron energy state unoccupied.
-(The states $\ket{\varnothing,\zeta}$ and $\ket{0,\zeta}$ both represent the vacuum, in the energy eigenbasis and position basis respectively.)
-The multi-fermion wave function is given by the Slater determinant